Fine-Tuning Phi-2 with LoRA and QLoRA

 Loading Phi-2 in 8-bit

-Load Phi-2 quantized to 8-bit, which roughly halves its memory footprint:
+We load Phi-2 quantized to 8-bit.
+This roughly halves its memory footprint:

 PYTHON